backdrop-contrib/image_effects/README.txt

 Which toolkit to use?
 ---------------------
-Personally, I (fieterwin) prefer the imagemagick toolkit:
+Personally, I (fietserwin) prefer the imagemagick toolkit:
 - It is better in anti-aliasing.
 Try to rotate an image using both toolkits and you will see what I mean.
 - It does not execute in the PHP memory space, so is not restricted by the